 Section 5.
 Notice of Meetings.

-Written notice, stating the time and place of each meeting of members of the Corporation and the general nature of the business to be considered thereat, shall be emailed to each member of the Corporation at her or his email address appearing on its books, at least thirty days before any Annual Meeting and at least seven days before any Special Meeting of the members of the Corporation.
+Written notice, stating the time and place of each meeting of members of the Corporation and the general nature of the business to be considered thereat, shall be emailed to each member of the Corporation at their email address appearing on its books, at least thirty days before any Annual Meeting and at least seven days before any Special Meeting of the members of the Corporation.

 Article III.
-Directors.
+Board of Directors.

 Section 1.
-Number.
+Election.

 Section 2.
-Nomination, Appointment, and Term.
+Quorum and Voting.

 Section 3.
-Quorum.
+Meetings.

+A regular meeting of the Board of Directors shall take place in November of each year.
 Except as otherwise provided by the laws of the State of New York, meetings of the Board of Directors may be held without notice on such regular day or date as may be from time to time determined and established by the Board of Directors, and at any other times upon not less than forty-eight hours notice.
 Meetings shall be held at such place within or without the State of New York as the Board of Directors shall from time to time determine.
 Meetings also may be conducted in whole or in part, as the Board of Directors shall from time to time determine, by telephone conference call or by other electronic means such as an email distribution list.

-Section 5.
+Section 4.
 Powers.

-Section 6.
+Section 5.
 Removal.

-Section 7.
+Section 6.
 Vacancies.

-Section 8.
+Section 7.
 Executive Committee.

-The Board of Directors may, at any meeting thereof, by a vote of the majority of the total number of directors, appoint an Executive Committee, consisting of three or more directors, which between meetings of the Board shall have and shall exercise such powers of the Board of Directors as the Board may specifically authorize.
-The Executive Committee or the Executive Director on behalf of that Committee, shall keep minutes of its meetings, which shall be distributed to all members of the Board of Directors, and at each meeting of the Board of Directors shall make a report of any actions which it may have taken since the prior meeting of the Board of Directors.
-Section 9.
-Other Committees.
-In addition, the Board of Directors may, at any meeting thereof, appoint such other committees as shall seem desirable.
-Such committees shall serve at the pleasure of the Board of Directors and shall have such terms and duties as may be designated and prescribed by the Board of Directors.
+The Board of Directors may, at any meeting thereof, appoint an Executive Committee consisting of three or more Directors, which between meetings of the Board shall have and shall exercise such powers of the Board of Directors as the Board may specifically authorize.
+The Executive Committee shall keep minutes of its meetings, which shall be distributed to all members of the Board of Directors, and at each meeting of the Board of Directors shall make a report of any actions which it may have taken since the prior meeting of the Board of Directors.

 Article IV.
 Officers.